What is a torrent?

 Note: Due to issues with DMCA requests, torrenting is only available on our Malaysia and Russia servers.
 Read about DMCA on Electronic Frontier Foundation’s website here.

 Don’t Have a VPN yet?
-Give our Free Trial a go by clicking the button below for 3 full days of unlimited access to both our VPN and MyTelly services.
+Sign up now by clicking the button below for unlimited access to both our recommended VPN and SmartDNS services.
 We offer a 100% money-back guarantee if you don’t like the service.
 So there isn’t any risk in giving it a go!

 We hope you found this article informative and useful.
 Please feel free to share it with your friends or family that wants to know what a torrent is too!